ResearchComputing/Documentation/docs/gateways/jupyterhub.md

 Alternately, you can use the `Quit` button from the Jupyter home page to shut down the Jupyter notebook server.

 Using the `Logout` button will log you out of CURC JupyterHub.
 It will not shut down your notebook server if one happens to be running.

+# Additional edits for JH2 end here.
+Shouldn't need to edit below this.

 ### Additional Documentation